Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 CB_JWTS=DA_COMMIT=mwDSSr7chwy9eFf7RhedBoyBtrwFUjSQ
 ```

 The Signer service needs JWT authentication from each of its modules.
 The program creates these and embeds them into the containers via environment variables automatically for convenience.
-This is demonstrated for the Signer module within the `environment` compose block: the `CB_JWTS: ${CB_JWTS}` forwards the `CB_JWTS` environment variable that's present when running Docker compose.
+This is demonstrated for the Signer Service within the `environment` compose block: the `CB_JWTS: ${CB_JWTS}` forwards the `CB_JWTS` environment variable that's present when running Docker compose.
 The program requests that you do so via the command `docker compose --env-file "./.cb.env" -f "./cb.docker-compose.yml" up -d`; the `--env-file "./.cb.env"` handles loading the program's JWT output into this environment variable.

 Similarly, for the `cb_da_commit` module, the `CB_SIGNER_JWT: ${CB_JWT_DA_COMMIT}` line within its `environment` block will set the JWT that it should use to authenticate with the Signer service.